LanaCreegan/airport-quiz/README.md

 As a user, I want to know how to play the game:
 - This can be done by the How the play button.
 The button then brings up a modal with instructions on how to play the game

+As a user, I want to know how many questions I've answered:
+- This can be done by the question counter at the top of the page which displays how many questions have been answered

+As a user, I want to answer questions about airport codes:
+- This can be done by the quiz box below the question counter.
+This displays a question and underneath the question are 4 possible answers from the user to choose from.
+There are 6 questions in total

+As a user, I want to be able to navigate to the next question:
+- This can be done by the next button which is located on the bottom right of the quiz box

+As a user, I want to be able to get my score:
+- This can be done by the get results button which is locted on the bottom right of the quiz box when the user comes to the last question.
+When clicked, a message will be displayed saying the users score out of 6

+As a user, I want to be able to navigate back to the home page:
+- This can be done by the back to home button located below the score the user got once they are finished the quiz.
+Once clicked, this will then bring the user back to the home page

 ## Testing